GaneshKathar/React-boilerplate-NextJs/README.md

-# next-initial-setup
-Next BASIC APP with REDUX and SAGA

-Added helper to create the action and reducer.
+# React-boilerplate with Redux, Redux-Saga, and Next.JS